-Statistical analysis

-Statistical analysis was perfromed in PAST3 (https://folk.uio.no/ohammer/past) [34].
-Absolute and relative abundance data of sequences of present phylogenetic groups (taxa) were used.
-The analysis was performed at the level of phylogenetic groups, which was given by a resolution at the genus level.
-Alpha diversity was measured by calculating different diversity indices, such as Shannon (overall α-diversity), Chao 1 (richness; number of taxa corrected by the presence of singleton), Dominance (=1-Simpson index; to see if one taxon is dominating or if all taxa are equally distributed, Evenness (Buzas and Gibson´s evenness: eH/S) [35] and rarefaction curve analyses considering the number of taxonomic paths and the number of reads per taxonomic path to evaluate richness in different sample sizes [36].
-Significant differences between the alpha diversity indices were further evaluated.
-For two groups/communities, i) body skin (axilla, interdigital, groin) vs ear canal or ii) a body sites between non-allergic versus and allergic dogs, unpaired t-tests were performed in SigmaPlot 13 (Systat Software Inc.).
+Bacterial communiy anaylsis was performed in PAST3 (https://folk.uio.no/ohammer/past) [34] at the level of phylogenetic groups, which was given by a resolution at the genus level.
+Alpha diversity was measured by calculating different diversity indices considering the number of phylogenetic groups per samples and the number of reads per phylogenetic group.
+The Shannon index (overall α-diversity), the Chao 1 index (richness; number of taxa corrected by the presence of singleton), Dominance (=1-Simpson index) and Evenness (Buzas and Gibson´s evenness: eH/S) [35] (both together used to see if individual taxa are dominating the microbiomes or if all taxa are equally distributed) were determined.
+Rarefaction curve analyses considering the number of phylogenetic groups and the number of reads per phylogenetic group to evaluate richness in different sample sizes [36].
+Significant differences between the alpha diversity indices determined for allergic vs nonallergic dogs were further evaluated.
+For two groups/communities, i) body skin (axilla, interdigital, groin) vs ear canal or ii) body sites between non-allergic versus and allergic dogs, unpaired t-tests were performed in SigmaPlot 13 (Systat Software Inc.).
 First, a normality test (Shapiro-Wilk) was performed [37].
 If the data passed the normality test, a two-tailed p-value was obtained from the t-test analysis.
 If the normality test failed, the Mann-Whitney Rank Sum Test was applied to test for the presence of significant differences.
 For more than two groups (all body sites), the significant differences of the alpha diversity values were evaluated by performing a Kruskal Wallis Test [38].
-The phylogenetic composition of the bacterial communities were studied based on relative abundance data analyzed by non-metric multidimensional scaling (NMDS; [39]) using Bray-Curtis similarity matrix [40].
+The beta diversity (comparison of the phylogenetic composition of the bacterial communities of the different samples) was studied based on relative abundance data analyzed by non-metric multidimensional scaling (NMDS; [39]) using Bray-Curtis similarity matrix [40].
 Environmental variables (e.g. body sites, home (living in the same house) and sex) were included to the NMDS plot displayed as biplot vector.
-One Way ANOSIMs [41] and One way PERMANOVA [42] were performed to significant differences (evaluating the sequential Bonferroni p-values) among samples.
+One Way ANOSIMs (9999 permutations) [41] and One way PERMANOVA (9999 permutations) [42] were performed to determine significant differences (evaluating the sequential Bonferroni p-values) among samples.
 SIMPER (Similarity Percentage) analysis [41] also based on the Bray Curtis similarity matrix, was used to determine the average percent contribution of the different taxa to the dissimilarity among samples.
 Significant differences between the mean relative abundances of specific taxa were evaluated performing a normality test (Shaphiro-Wilk), t-test, Mann-Whitney Rank Sum test or a Kruskal Wallis Test as indicated.

 Results